rvrabec/SpringMVCForBeginners_BuildJavaWebApp/README.md

 # SpringMVCForBeginners_BuildJavaWebApp
-Udemy course in28minutes - Spring MVC For Beginners | Build Java Web App
+End code from Udemy course in28minutes - Spring MVC For Beginners | Build Java Web App

 This is end code Udemy course in28minutes - Spring MVC For Beginners.
 - Insert code to your favorite IDE